-Gordon Sondland fingers Rudy Giuliani as Trump's Ukraine shakedown man
+Gordon Sondland points to Rudy Giuliani as Trump's Ukraine shakedown man

 Something else of interest happened at that May 23 meeting.
 As Sondland, Perry, and others tried to make the point that Zelensky could be a good partner for Washington, Trump kept repeating, “They tried to take me down.”
 This apparently was a reference to Ukrainians and the aforementioned conspiracy theory that claims Ukrainian officials helped concoct the hoax that Russia attacked the 2016 election and schemed against Trump by investigating Paul Manafort, his campaign manager (who had once made millions working as a consultant for a corrupt Ukrainian president).
 So not only was Trump looking to withhold US favor to force the Ukrainians to assist him politically; he was seeking vengeance.
 And Giuliani would be his avenging angel.

 There are a lot of complications to the Trump-Ukrainian scandal.
-Giuliani, for example, had other interests in Ukraine that appeared to bump into those of a controversial oligarch who once the Justice Department has called an upper-echelon associate Russian organized crime associate, (a charge the oligarch denies) and he had two business associates helping him on the Biden front who were involving in their own sketchy business dealings in Ukraine.
+Giuliani, for example, had other interests in Ukraine that appeared to bump into those of a controversial oligarch who the Justice Department once called an upper-echelon Russian-organized crime associate (a charge the oligarch denies), and he had two business associates helping him on the Biden front who were involved in their own sketchy business dealings in Ukraine.
 (And these two guys just happened to be arrested recently and charged with making illegal political contributions to Republicans in the United States.)
 But Sondland’s testimony—even if it seems carefully designed to distance him from the most explicit aspects of the quid pro quos that occurred—is easy to follow.
 Trump told the professional diplomats to forget about proper channels and sent them to his freebooting lawyer for instructions, and that loyal lieutenant handed them an underhanded offer they felt they could not refuse.

 Asked during his deposition if he raised concerns with anyone about Giuliani’s interference, Sondland responded, “Listen, the State Department was fully aware of the issues, and there was very little they could do about it if the President decided he wanted his lawyer involved.”